 - The otherwise pretty forgettable Quasar spinoff Star Blasters introduced an alien robot villain named Skeletron.
-He claimed to be the sole survivor of an ancient race of machine creatures called the Turgentine Technenium, who had dominated a huge swath of the Marvel Universe eons ago, only to finally be destroyed in a tremendous war with the organic races of that era.
+He claimed to be the sole survivor of an ancient race of robots called the Turgentine Technenium, who had dominated a huge swath of the Marvel Universe eons ago, only to finally be destroyed in a tremendous war with the organic races of that era.
 He got killed, and the Turgentine Techenium hasn't been mentioned since.